Important Info

 How to Submit Application Materials:

-Email your interest for the postdoc position and CV to Dr. Matthew Wheeler (wheelerm@stanford.edu) and Dr. Dan Katz (dankatz@stanford.edu)
+Email CV with subject line: Bioinformatics Core Postdoc Application to Matthew Wheeler (wheelerm@stanford.edu) and Daniel Katz (dankatz@stanford.edu)

 Does this position pay above the required minimum?: